aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Supplier

 Adds a list of suppliers to the (delivery) service options, from which a customer can choose.
 The supplier can be a local store,  for example, where customers can pick up their orders.
 The list of available suppliers is generated from the active suppliers you add in the "Supplier" panel.
 The code of the chosen supplier is stored as order service attribute.
 No further configurations required.
-This decorator is available since 2017.10.

 ## Time

 Customers are able to chose a delivery/pick up time if you add the "Time" decorator to a (delivery) service option.
-This decorator is available since 2017.10.

 Certain restrictions for the delivery time can be configured: